So you’re planning a road trip around Australia?

 We’ve spent thousands of dollars on programs and tools and information products (probably enough to afford us a nice caravan by now :-O) and, while we’ve made some money here and there, it hasn’t been much.
-And certainly not enough to replace our incomes.

 Just a caveat about making money online: we’ve been involved in some really good quality programs and learnt from some really great people.

 We’ve done everything from MLM, blogging, affiliate marketing to advertising, creating courses and sponsored posts.
 We’ve bought ads and traffic, learnt copywriting, created autoresponders and email newsletters.

 We’ve done lots of stuff, but we totally recognise that we have lacked focus, discipline (argh) and the tenacity to consistently apply these things to one business idea.